elegant-scipy/elegant-scipy/markdown/ch1.markdown

 >
 > We can't cover everything you need to know about numeric representations
 > in computers in just a tip box, but you *should* know that numbers are
-> represented as "n-bit precision" "integer" or "floating point" numbers in
+> represented as "n-bit" "integer" or "floating point" numbers in
 > the computer.
 As an example, a 32-bit precision integer is an integer
 > number (no decimal point) represented as a string of 0s and 1s of width
 > 32. And, just like you can't represent a number larger than 9999 ($10^4-1$)